sselvamani22/send_email/README.md

 ====================

-Here I made an email set-up for ruby ActionMailer
+Here I made an email set-up using ActionMailer

 Download this project and run following commands